Patterdale Terrier

 COLOR

-Acceptable colors include black, red, liver/chocolate, grizzle, black and tan, and bronze; either solid or with some white markings on chest and feet.
+Acceptable colors for the Patterdale Terrier include black, red, liver/chocolate, grizzle, black and tan, and bronze, either solid or with some white markings on the chest and feet.

-Notes on color variations.
-Blacks may have some lighter hairs in the coat.
-Red may range from tan to deep rust; some black around the muzzle is not uncommon.
-Liver/chocolates may be a very dark chestnut to a lighter brown.
-Black and tans may have more or less of these colors.
+Notes on color variations for the Patterdale Terrier include the following: Blacks may have some lighter hairs in the coat.
+Reds can range from tan to deep rust, and it’s not uncommon for there to be some black around the muzzle.
+Liver/chocolates can vary from very dark chestnut to a lighter brown.
+Black and tans may have varying degrees of these colors.

-Disqualifications: Albinism.
-Any patch or spot of white marking on the body or head.
-Not to be confused with scarring which can cause white hairs to grow in.
+Disqualifications for the Patterdale Terrier include albinism and any patch or spot of white marking on the body or head.
+This should not be confused with scarring, which can cause white hairs to grow in certain areas.

 HEIGHT & WEIGHT

 The Patterdale Terrier ranges in height from 10 to 15 inches at the withers.
-Weight should be in proportion to height, with dogs always shown in hard, fit, working condition with no excess fat.
+Weight should be in proportion to height, with dogs always shown in hard, fit, working condition, without any excess fat.

 GAIT

 When trotting, the gait is effortless, smooth, powerful, and well-coordinated, showing good but not exaggerated reach and drive.
 The topline remains level, with only a slight flexing to indicate suppleness.
-Viewed from any position, legs turn neither in nor out, nor do feet cross or interfere with each other.
-As speed increases, feet tend to converge toward centerline of balance.
+Viewed from any position, the legs do not turn in or out, nor do the feet cross or interfere with each other.
+As speed increases, the feet tend to converge toward the centerline of balance.

 Movement faults should be penalized to the extent that they would interfere with the terrier’s ability to work efficiently.